 Note: Your total months of entitlement to VA education benefits will be reduced each time you use your benefits for licensing and certification.
-To determine the charge to your entitlement, divide the cost of the test by your monthly benefit rate for full-time training.
+For the Post-9/11 GI Bill the amount your entitlement is charged is based on an annual maximum amount and is rounded up.
+For example, in the 2014/2015 academic year the annual maximum amount is $1,688.16 - so if your test costs $1688.17 your are charged 2 months of entitlement.
+For all other GI Bill programs the VA divides the cost of the test by your monthly benefit rate for full-time training.
 For example, if your test costs $684, and $1368 is your full-time student payment rate, you'd use one half-month of entitlement.

 You may receive this benefit if you're eligible for:

 If you have never filed an application for education benefits, you need to submit an application along with your request for payment for the test - or tests.
 If you are a veteran or are on active duty, download VA Form 22-1990.
 If you are an eligible child or spouse, download VA Form 22-5490.
-Mail your application form together with your test information to the VA office for your state.
-Include the test information in the Remarks section of the form.
-Send a copy of your test results with a note requesting reimbursement.
-Make sure to include:
+You can also apply online via the VA's VONAPP website.

 If you have questions on the licensing and certification benefit, or on applying for benefits, you can: